 Foot and Ankle Care – Finding the Right Specialist

 On average, Americans take 7,500 steps per day (or more if you’re active).
 This places an enormous amount of stress on our feet and ankles.
-It’s no surprise then that many of us experience some type of foot or ankle injury in our lifetime – ranging from bunions to heel pain to complex fractures.
+It’s no surprise then that many of us experience some type of foot pain or ankle injury in our lifetime – ranging from bunions to heel pain to complex fractures.

 According to the AOFAS, there are 26 bones and 33 joints in the human foot and ankle, and the height of arches and the shape of the toes vary from person to person.
-There are many things we can do to keep our feet healthy, but when foot and ankle conditions arise or injuries occur, it’s helpful to understand your options and seek out a physician with the background and experience to provide you with the best care possible.
+There are many things we can do to keep our feet healthy, but when foot pain and ankle conditions arise or injuries occur, it’s helpful to understand your options and seek out a physician with the background and experience to provide you with the best care possible.

 While many are familiar with the field of podiatry, there is often confusion around the role of an orthopedic foot and ankle surgeon and when to seek one out.